gohilnihar07/Samsungpdtraining/README.md

 Use non-blocking statements for writng sequential circuits for avoiding such mistakes and if you are using blocking statements then be very careful while writing it.<br>br>

-3. Non standard verilog coding can lead to a synthesis simulation mismatch.So use proper coding guidelines to write the clear RTL code and avoid non-synthesizable constructs.
+3. Non standard verilog coding can lead to a synthesis simulation mismatch.So use proper coding guidelines to write the clear RTL code and avoid non-synthesizable constructs.<br><br>
+4. Optimization: Synthesis tools perform various optimizations to enhance area, power, and timing characteristics.
+These optimizations can alter the logic structure of the design, potentially leading to differences in behavior.
+Redundant logic might be removed, and signal paths might be altered to achieve better performance.<br><br>

+5. Timing and delays: Synthesis tools account for gate delays, interconnect delays, and other physical characteristics of the target technology during the synthesis process.
+This can lead to timing differences between the original design's simulation and the post-synthesis simulation.
+Signals that were once perfectly synchronous in simulation might experience timing issues after synthesis.

 </details>